magma/magma/.github/ISSUE_TEMPLATE/feature_request.md

 - **Affected Subcomponent:** Orchestrator pod/service or AGW service
 - **Deployment Environment:** e.g. AWS (orc8r), local docker-compose (orc8r), bare-metal (AGW), Vagrant (AGW)

-### Describe the Feature
+### Describe the problem

-**Is your feature request related to a known issue?
-Please describe.**
+**Description**
-A clear and concise description of what the problem is and provide links to any relevant issues
+A clear and concise description of what the problem is, under which scenarios or how frequent it happen

-**Specify the applicable product use-cases**
-Magma product use-case support is growing, specify what use-cases apply including FWA, CWF, PLTE, MBB etc.

-**Describe the solution you'd like**
-A clear and concise description of your preferred solution including links to design docs/proposals will be great.

-**Describe alternatives you've considered**
+**Additional context**
+Add any other context or screenshots about the problem here.
+You can also provide links to relevant resources.

+### Describe your idea(optional)

+**Description**
 A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about your solution.

-**Resources**
-Add any links or references to other useful documents or assets.

 **Desired timelines**
 Share any information about timeline expectations.